Nine Writing Milestones to Celebrate (and Goals to Aim For)

 When I was 14, I started going to a writing workshop group, sharing my work with (much older, more experienced) writers.
 It was nerve-racking at first, but everyone was hugely supportive and thoughtful in their feedback.

 Try it: Look for a local or online writing group, and share your work with other people.
-In my community/teaching site, the Writers’ Huddle, lots of members are posting work for critique – and getting excellent feedback and suggestions.
+If you’ve ever bought anything from me, you’re more than welcome to join my private Facebook group, the Aliventures Club, and post your work or ask for a critique partner in there.

 #4: First Publication (Online)

 Today, anyone with an internet connection can be published.
-It’s very easy to set up a blog (or to create an account on websites like fanfiction.net) so that you can publish your own work online.
+It’s very easy to set up a blog so that you can publish your own work online.
 Yet, while the technology is simple, this is still a significant step as a writer: you’re putting your words out there for the world to see.

 I’ve been online since my teens, and writing for most of that time.
 The internet has played a huge role in shaping who I am as a writer, and some of my teenage experiences with collaborative writing online inspired my novel Lycopolis.

 Try it: Head to WordPress.com and set up your own blog.
-(I recommend WordPress.com because it offers a good balance between flexibility and ease of use; if you want something even more straightforward, try Blogger.)
+(I recommend WordPress.com for total beginners because it offers a good balance between flexibility and ease of use; if you want something even more straightforward, try Blogger.)

 #5: First Publication (Print)